 13. Cross-Sell and Upsell Emails

-- Cross-Sell Emails: Cross-selling means suggesting products that go well with what customers already bought.
+- Cross-Sell Emails: Cross-selling means suggesting products that complement what customers already bought.
 For example, you might recommend items that enhance their experience or provide extra value.
 This helps customers discover useful products they didn’t know they needed.

 - Upsell Emails: Upselling is about promoting a better or premium version of a product customers already purchased or showed interest in.
 For instance, you could highlight the added features or benefits of the upgraded version.